pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/installation.md

     To enable internal tls connection, please set the `gateway.internalTLS.enabled` parameter to be `true`.

-    In the case of GKE Service, you should add `cloud.google.com/app-protocols` annotiaion and the result service section in values.yaml will be like as follows:
+    Otherwise, the `cloud.google.com/app-protocols` annotation is also should be configured as the following:

     ``` yaml
     service: